NEW STUDENT ORIENTATION

 • If you require a general answer to a question, feel free to stop by the Center for Student Leadership and Engagement (CSLE) that is located in the Student Center on the first floor.
 They can answer any general questions that you may have regarding student activities and organizations at the College, locations of academic resources at the College, direct you to the correct person at the College that you need to see, and answer any questions that you may have about Bloomfield Township and the surrounding area.

-• The Learning Resource Center on the Quad by Schweitzer Hall contains the Center for Academic Development.
+• The Learning Resource Center on the Quad by Schweitzer Hall contains the Center for Innovation and Teaching to Enhance Learning (C.I.T.E.L.).
 They provide tutorial services, placement testing, and on-line resources.
 They have a number of individuals that can answer any questions that you have about studying for tests, writing papers, and preparing for class.

 • The Office of Residential Education & Housing located within 208 Liberty Street is your source for questions if you are a resident student who has questions your residence hall, living with your roommate, or if you have a special need to be addressed.